Decision Summary Prompts: 15 Templates for Memos People Actually Read

 • Skipping the “when we revisit” line — turns decisions into ratchets that can’t be undone.

-• Writing one memo for both technical and exec audiences — audiences need different cuts.
+• Writing one memo for both technical and exec audiences — they need different cuts.

 • Treating reversible decisions like irreversible ones — slows the team for no reason.